Aeternitaas/b2bandcamp/README.md

   playlist's visibility from there
 - Tracks are attributed to whoever added them, with their avatar (or coloured initials derived from their account id)
+- API tokens for non-browser clients (see **Browser extension** below), listed and revocable from Settings

+**Browser extension**

+`extension/` is a Chrome extension that adds a **+ Add to playlist** control directly on Bandcamp's own album, track, wishlist, and discover/browse pages — add something without leaving Bandcamp or switching tabs.
+It links to any b2bandcamp instance by URL and signs in with a token rather than a shared session, so it works the same way against a self-hosted instance as this app itself does.
+See `extension/README.md` to install it and `docs/API.md` for the API it talks to (the same one the web app uses — nothing extension-only).

 ---